zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 #### Set the Built-in Encryption Mode (SetEncryptionMode)

 ```
-public int SetEncryptionMode(string encryptionMode)；
+public int SetEncryptionMode(string encryptionMode)
 ```

 The Agora SDK supports built-in encryption in AES-128-XTS mode by default.
-To use other modes, call this method to set the encryption mode.
+To use other modes, call this API to set the encryption mode.

 All users in the same channel must use the same encryption mode and password.
-Refer to the information related to the AES encryption algorithm on the differences between encryption modes.
+Refer to information related to the AES encryption algorithm on the differences between encryption modes.

-Call the `setEncryptionSecret` method to enable the built-in encryption function before calling this method.
+Call `setEncryptionSecret` to enable the built-in encryption function before calling this API.

 <table>
 <colgroup>